 Five Case Model

-Commercial/Procurement Expertise (e.g. CPD-HP, PaLS or a relevant CoPE)
+Commercial/Procurement Expertise (e.g. CPD-HP, BSO PaLS or a relevant CoPE)

 Departmental Finance Division

 Better Business Cases NI is the primary guide for Northern Ireland Departments on the appraisal, evaluation, approval and management of policies, programmes and projects - the essential elements in the cycle of expenditure planning and service delivery.

 The Better Business Cases NI website contains a range of other pieces of supplementary guidance.
 The website also contains several pieces of new supplementary guidance, covering areas such as Outcomes Based Accountability (OBA), distributional objectives or consequences, social value, proportionate effort and environmental considerations.